wagood/laralist/README.md

 * [Commentify](https://github.com/usamamuneerchaudhary/commentify) - Laravel Livewire Comments.
 Commentify is a powerful Laravel Livewire package designed to provide an easy-to-integrate commenting system for any model in your Laravel application.
 Powered by Livewire, this package offers a seamless commenting experience that is powered by Tailwind UI, making it easy for users to engage with your content.
 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-10.0%2B-blue?style=flat-square)

+* [Comments](https://github.com/ryangjchandler/laravel-comments) package for Laravel.
+This package provides an incredibly simple comment system for your Laravel applications.

 * Laravel Blade [Comments](https://github.com/spatie/laravel-blade-comments).
 Add debug comments to your rendered output